ChasinSpin/TSlotBroughtonMount/docs/assemblyguide.md

 ### Step 10

+Take part C and put an end cap on the end closest to the hole, push against a flat surface to put the end cap in.

 On a flat surface, insert a T-Nut into the bottom of part B and line up with the hole.
 Place part C on top and line that up with the hole in part B.  Now take Plate 2 - 13 (Azimuth Rotator) and screw through the top, and bolt B/C together so that it's just friction tight.

 ![Photo Here](dummy)